smalam119/live-news-viper/README.md

 # live-news-viper

 A simple RESTful news headline fetching project to demonstrate VIPER design pattern.
-Alamofire and Object Mapper is used for networking.
+[Alamofire](https://github.com/Alamofire/Alamofire) is used for networking and [News API](https://newsapi.org/) end point is used for data.
 See the presentation on [Medium](https://medium.com/@smalam119)